 A trip to Satapada in Odisha, the place of Irrawaddy dolphins

 I set out from Bhubaneswar along with four friends in a sports utility vehicle at 8.30 pm on December 1.
-We took the Puri by pass road at hi-tech square and drove through Uttara chowk.
-Before the Batamangala temple at the entrance of Puri we kept to the right side road and after a few kilometres took right turn.
-We travelled through Brahmagiri (28 kms from Satapada) and reached Satapada at 11 pm and found that the whole town was sleeping.
+We took the Puri bypass road at the hi-tech square and drove through Uttara chowk.
+Before the Batamangala temple at the entrance of Puri, we kept to the right side road and after a few kilometres took the right turn.
+We traveled through Brahmagiri (28 km from Satapada) and reached Satapada at 11 pm and found that the whole town was sleeping.

 It was my first ever trip to Satapada.
 After moving here and there for a while we managed to spot the Yatri Nivas, run by the OTDC.
 They were closed but we managed to awake one of the staffs.
 Fortunately, they were co-operative enough and did not mind to host us late at night.
 They allotted us two furnished suites and also served us dinner as per our food choice.
 Since two people in our group were vegetarian they opted for Chilli paneer with fried rice and rest of the people enjoyed delicacies of fish and prawn.
 One needs to spend a night at Satpada to witness the cherished sunrise and sunset.

 Next day morning we enjoyed upama and puri with sabji in the restaurant of Yatri Nivas and booked a boat at the reception.
 The OTDC operated boats use petrol as fuel and so the noise level is too low while most of the private boats are propelled with diesel and make a loud noise.
 The boatman Ganesh also handed over life jackets to us.
 Noise pollution is a hindrance for the nature lovers who want to spend some quality time in the serene atmosphere.
 Besides, the bigger issue is, the dolphins get disturbed and move away of sight.